pereznetworks/WeatherX/README.md

   - 5: merge this branch with master
       - will use issue-pull request
+      - tag and preserve this branch for posterity

 # GitHub Project Site

 (Main GitHub Project Site )https://pereznetworks.github.io/TD-Project12/